Interactive Code Generation via Test-Driven User-Intent Formalization: Experimental Evaluation

 \subsection{Dataset}

-We use the {\it sanitized} version of the \emph{MBPP dataset}~\citep{google_llm_2021}, an academic code generation dataset, to answer RQ1 through RQ3.
-This version consists of 427 $\langle \prfx_p, s_p, h_p, b_p, T_p \rangle$ tuples as per Definition \ref{def:program} where $b_p$ is the ground truth definition of the corresponding function.
+We use two Python programming datasets for our evaluation, including the {\it sanitized} version of the \emph{MBPP dataset} ~\cite{google_llm_2021}, dataset from Google, and the \emph{HumanEval dataset}, introduced in the Codex paper~\cite{codex_2021}, to answer the research questions. \emph{MBPP} consists of 427 $\langle \prfx_p, s_p, h_p, b_p, T_p \rangle$ tuples and \emph{HumanEval} of 164 tuples as per Definition \ref{def:program}, where $b_p$ is the ground truth definition of the corresponding function.
 One example of such a tuple has been discussed in \autoref{fig:mbpp-sample}.
+We modify the original \emph{HumanEval} dataset to remove any (non-hidden) input-output examples that are included in the docstring; in the presence of such examples in the docstring, one can write simple rules to propose a test that is guaranteed to satisfy the user intent as well as prune many incorrect code suggestions.

-\subsection{Experimental Setup and Tools}
+\subsection{Experimental setup and tools}

-For all experiments we use Codex's \texttt{code-davinci-002} model for inference only.
-In each case, we query the Codex model for \emph{100 code suggestions,} with a temperature of 0.8 and a top $p$ of 0.95.
+For all experiments, we use Open AI's Codex \texttt{code-davinci-002} model for inference only exposed through APIs. \footnote{Access to this model was removed to the public by OpenAI in March 2023, but continues to be made free and available to researchers upon request.} In each case, we query the Codex model for \emph{100 code suggestions,} with a temperature of 0.8 and a top $p$ of 0.95.
+Intuitively, a temperature closer to 1 allows LLMs (including Codex) to provide a more diverse set of solutions, whereas a temperature closer to 0 forces LLMs to only generate fewer solutions with the highest confidence.
 The maximum code generation length is 300 tokens.
 Additionally, we query the Codex model for \emph{50 test suggestions} using the same parameters as before.
-Results are reported using the \passat{k}{m} metric described in \autoref{subsec:workflow}.
-Further, in order to account for the non-determinism of Codex, we only query Codex to generate the initial code and test suggestions into a \emph{cache} of Codex responses and refer to the same cache for all experiments.
+Results are reported using the \emph{expected values} of either \passat{k}{m} or \acceptat{m} metrics described in Section~\ref{subsec:workflow} over all examples in each dataset.
+Further, in order to account for the non-determinism of Codex, we only query Codex once to generate the initial code and test suggestions into a \emph{cache} of Codex responses and refer to the same cache for all experiments.

-We have implemented our approach in \besttool{} (\underline{T}est-driven \underline{i}nteractive \underline{Coder}) and we compare the performance of our approach with the Codex model for code generation that does not perform user interaction.
+We have implemented our approach in \besttool{} and we compare the performance of our approach with the Codex's standard code generation, without including any user interaction.
 We also consider a \baseline{} version of \besttool{}, where the tests to be presented to the user are generated by Codex with ${\it TestGenPrompt}=\texttt{pass}$ with no further mutation, pruning or ranking while also disabling code ranking.
+Finally, we also compare against our implementation of a recent related work \emph{CodeT}~\cite{codet_2022}, which also exploits LLM-generated tests to improve the quality of code generation without any user interaction.
+In a nutshell, \emph{CodeT} ranks a code (respectively, a test) by the number of tests (respectively, codes) it satisfies.